simmarum/AdventOfCode/2018/day-10/README.md

 *What message will eventually appear in the sky?*

+Your puzzle answer was BXJXJAEX.

 ## --- Part Two ---

 Good thing you didn't have to wait, because that would have taken a long time - much longer than the `3` seconds in the example above.

 Impressed by your sub-hour communication capabilities, the Elves are curious: *exactly how many seconds would they have needed to wait for that message to appear?*

+Your puzzle answer was 10605.